rhaamo/OpenVR-Display-Devices/README.md

 ## WTF is that

-This is standalone and SteamVR Overlay app that will list all your connected OpenVR devices informations.

-Model, vendor, tracking type, serial number, battery status and tracking state are shown.
+This is a SteamVR Overlay app (and a "standalone" window) that will list all your connected OpenVR devices informations such as: Model, vendor, tracking type, serial number, battery status and tracking state.

+It can send notifications of low battery (<20%) and warn (<50%) through native windows toasts or XSOverlay.

+The configuration file is located in: `%appdata%\OpenVR-Display-Devices\` the `app.ini` file.

 ## Build